Sif

 The Prose Edda recounts that Sif once had her hair shorn by Loki, and that Thor forced Loki to have a golden headpiece made for Sif, resulting in not only Sif's golden tresses but also five other objects for other gods.
-Sif is also named in the Prose Edda as the mother of Thrud by Thor and of Ullr.
+Sif is also named in the Prose Edda as the mother of Þrúðr (by Thor) and Ullr.

 Scholars have proposed that Sif's hair may represent fields of golden wheat, that she may be associated with fertility, family, wedlock and/or that she is connected to rowan, and that there may be an allusion to her role or possibly her name in the Old English poem Beowulf.

 Etymology

 The name Sif is the singular form of the plural Old Norse word sifjar.
 Sifjar only appears in singular form when referring to the goddess as a proper noun.
 Sifjar is cognate to the Old English sibb and modern English sib (meaning "affinity, connection, by marriage") and in other Germanic languages: Gothic 𐍃𐌹𐌱𐌾𐌰 (sibja), Old High German sippa, and modern German Sippe.
 Sifjar appears not only in ancient poetry and records of law, but also in compounds (byggja sifjar means "to marry").
 Using this etymology, scholar John Lindow gives the meanings "in-law-relationship", scholar Andy Orchard provides "relation", and scholar Rudolf Simek gives "relation by marriage".